 Renesas however have developed an number of "User Experience" improvements to integrate the advanced debugger features such as real time trace, real time memory access etc to the standard GDB.

 These are indicated in red and form the main part of the e² studio plug-in set.

-Finally third parties such as IAR Systems, Green Hills Software and KPIT have contributed a set of plug-ins to control their compilers, indicated in green.
+Finally, third parties such as IAR Systems and Green Hills Software have contributed a set of plug-ins to control their compilers, indicated in green.
 These are supplied free of charge, however the compiler itself should be purchased or downloaded through normal sales channels.

 e² studio has been developed to support the key promotion families of Renesas controllers: